Quran Foundation Content APIs OAuth2 Quickstart

 });

-Continue with the JavaScript SDK quick start for installation, runtime configuration, and endpoint-specific SDK examples.
+This example is for backend/server code because it uses client_secret.
+Continue with the JavaScript SDK guide for installation, runtime configuration, and endpoint-specific SDK examples.

 If you are not using the SDK, the smallest successful manual flow is: